Synthetixio/synthetix/docs/contracts/FeePool.md

     Additionally, it only checks for fees and not for rewards, which means that cases where there are rewards left but no fees will be incorrectly skipped.

     So one of two options could be appropriate.
 Either: remove the check; or clamp the fees owed to the quantity left in the pot, accounting for rewards as well as fees, which subsumes the existing behaviour in a more-consistent structure.

-!!! bug "Overlapping Applicable Issuance Data"
-    The fee pool stores information about the last three fee periods, 0, 1, 2.
-If a user's last issuance event occurred in period 3, for example, then it is applicable for all three known recent fee periods.
-This means that the fees and rewards owed will be duplicated in all following periods.
-That is, although they should only be owed fees in period 2, it will report that they are owed fees in each of periods 0 and 1 as well.

-    Additionally, resolving this probably means not handling the current fee period as a separate case.
-The code is probably clearer if the latest fee period is just treated the same as everything else anyway.

 !!! danger "Closing Debt Index Comments"
     The latter two thirds of the comment on the `closingDebtIndex` declaration seems to be out of date? `issuanceData[0]` is never explicitly fetched within the loop, only `feePoolState.applicableIssuanceData` is actually used.